tezos/tezos-mirror/docs/008/voting.rst

 However duplicates from the same delegate are not tallied at the end of the proposal period.

-For example, a delegate submits a proposals operation for protocol A and B early in the proposal period, later a new protocol C is revealed and the delegate submits another proposals operation for protocol B and C.
+For example, a delegate submits a ``proposals`` operation for protocols A and B early in the proposal period, later a new protocol C is revealed and the delegate submits another ``proposals`` operation for protocols B and C.
-The list of submissions that will be tallied is [A,B,C] and the
+The list of submissions that will be tallied is [A,B,C].

 A ballot operation can only be submitted during one of the voting periods, and only once per period.